antrea-io/antrea/docs/design/ovs-pipeline.md

   is set by [DNATTable] for traffic destined to Services and by [L2ForwardingCalcTable] otherwise.
 It is consumed by [L2ForwardingOutTable] to output each packet to the correct port.
+* reg3 (NXM_NX_REG3): it is used to store selected Service Endpoint IPv4 address
+  in OVS group entry.
+It is consumed in table [EndpointDNATTable].
+* reg4 (NXM_NX_REG4):
+  * bits [0..16] are used to store selected Service Endpoint port number in OVS group entry.
+They are consumed in table [EndpointDNATTable].
+  * bits [17..18] are used to store the state of a packet accessing a Service.
+    Marks in this field include,
+    * 0b001: packet of Service needs to do Endpoint selection.
+    * 0b010: packet of Service has done Endpoint selection.
+    * 0b011: packet of Service has done Endpoint selection and the selection result needs to be cached.
+  * bit 20 is used to mark that whether the first packet of Service NodePort / LoadBalancer from gateway requires SNAT.
+It is set in table [ServiceLBTable] or [sessionAffinityTable] and consumed in table [ServiceConntrackCommitTable].

 ## Network Policy Implementation